datacarpentry/astronomy-python/episodes/07-plot.md

 > 1. Starting with the figure from the previous notebook, we'll add
 > annotations to present the results more clearly.
 >
-> 2. The we'll see several ways to customize figures to make them more
+> 2. Then we'll see several ways to customize figures to make them more
 > appealing and effective.
 >
-> 3. Finally, we'll see how to make a figure with multiple panels or subplots.
+> 3. Finally, we'll see how to make a figure with multiple panels.
 {: .checklist}

 ## Making Figures That Tell a Story

-So far the figure we've made have been "quick and dirty".
+So far the figures we've made have been "quick and dirty".
 Mostly we have used Matplotlib's default style, although we have adjusted a few parameters, like `markersize` and `alpha`, to improve legibility.

 Now that the analysis is done, it's time to think more about:

-1. Making professional-looking figures that are ready for publication, and
+1. Making professional-looking figures that are ready for publication.

 2. Making figures that communicate a scientific result clearly and compellingly.